-In addition to all of the Six Flags goodness, there are many other plans underway at a host of parks.
-To see what's happening during this especially exciting time, go to What's New at Theme Parks and Amusement Parks.
+In addition to the Six Flags announcements, many other parks have great things in store for the season.
+Find out what's happening at What's New at Theme Parks and Amusement Parks.

-The guide is arranged alphabetically by US state.
-Canada's La Ronde and Six Flags Mexico follow at the end of the list.
+Arranged alphabetically by U.S. state.
+Canada's La Ronde and Six Flags Mexico can be found at the end of the list.

 Six Flags Discovery Kingdom